-The colder weather is slowing down here in the Camas and Washougal, Washington area and spring will soon be returning to the Pacific Northwest.
-Late winter and early spring is a great time to start trimming up your hedges.
+The colder weather is slowing down here in the Vancouver, Camas and Washougal, Washington area.
+Which means spring will soon be returning to the Pacific Northwest.
+Late winter and early spring are great times to start trimming up your hedges.

 When to Trim